Pack3tL0ss/ConsolePi/README.md

 - `consolepi-version`: Displays ConsolePi version (which is in the format YYYY-MajorRel.MinorRel)
 - `consolepi-wlanreset`: Disables hotspot if enabled, disconnects from AP if connected as a station.
 Then starts wpa_supplicant.
 Otherwise attempts to reset WLAN adapter to initial bootup state, autohotspot will not run (use `consolepi-autohotspot` after reset to force autohotspot logic to run).
 - `consolepi-wlanscan`: Scan and display SSIDs visible to this ConsolePi, does not impact existing connection.
+- `consolepi-convert`: A utility that parses ser2net v3 config (`/etc/ser2net.conf`) and creates a ConsolePi compatible ser2net v4 config (`/etc/ser2net.yaml`).
+Buster brings with it an upgrade from ser2netv3 to v4.
+This script will migrate any existing adapter deffinitions (configured via `consolepi-addconsole` or the `rn` option in the menu) to v4 and create / update the v4 config.
 - `consolepi-help`: Shows this output

 ## Upgrading ConsolePi